-In order to image deeper soils, the surface geophysical survey will use an EM-61-MK2 Differential System, which reduces the response from shallow buried metal and allows for an approximation of the depth to discrete deeper metal targets.5 The EM-61-MK2 survey will be implemented along continuous lines spaced 4 to 5 ft apart across the entire SWMU 13 scrap yard.
+In order to image deeper soils, the surface geophysical survey used an EM-61-MK2 Differential System, which reduces the response from shallow buried metal and allows for an approximation of the depth to discrete deeper metal targets.
+The EM-61-MK2 survey was implemented along continuous lines spaced 4 to 5 ft apart across the entire SWMU 13 scrap yard.